cosarara/fucking-weeb/README.md

 * medea

-Also you probably want to first do [this][chicken-install], but using chicken/8 instead of 6.
+Also you probably want to first do [this][chicken-install], but using chicken/8 instead of 6 and in ~/.local instead of ~/myeggs.

 Then build the thing: